LogtalkDotOrg/logtalk3/scripts/NOTES.md

-	defined); must be run by each end-user in order to ensure proper permissions for the copied files; the `LOGTALKHOME` environment variable must be defined (pointing to the Logtalk installation directory); the `logtalk_user_setup.ps1` script requires running
+	defined); must be run by each end-user in order to ensure proper permissions for the copied files; the `LOGTALKHOME` environment variable must be defined (pointing to the Logtalk installation directory); the `logtalk_user_setup.ps1` script requires either
-	by a user with administration privileges due to the creation of symbolic links
+	running by a user with administration privileges due to the creation of symbolic links or turning on "Developer mode" in the Settings -> Update & Security -> For Developers panel.
 - `logtalk_user_setup.bat`
 	wrapper for the `logtalk_user_setup.js` script to simplify its use